 A study by Google found that 48% of smartphone users prefer brands that provide instructional video content.
 Content that is built around educating people can help a brand engage its visitors and turn them into customers while retaining existing customers.
-When a brand creates content, it should complement what the brand is about and its personality.
-Content creation deserves more recognition when it comes to customer engagement and brands must use it to its full potential.
-Take the example of Home Depot that has a YouTube page with how-to instructional videos that promotes customer engagement.
+A video editing website helps bands create video content that compliments what the brand is about and its personality.'

 7. Reward Customers In Different Ways